-Blood is something we all expect to be there for us when we need it, yet only 4% of us give blood - many people would not be
+Blood is something we all expect to be there for us when we need it, yet less than 3% of us actively give blood - many people would not be

 alive today if it wasn't for the generosity of our donors.
 Most people can give blood, but all donors have to meet the eligibility